tomhoffer/genetic-algos/src/investobot/Readme.md

 - What proportion of money to invest into each asset
 - When to invest into particular assets

+# Prerequisites
+Investobot requires offline stock trading data to be downloaded and stored in ./data.csv.

 # Chromosome structure

 ```